 The procedure includes the requirement to record any incident, the action taken and the reasons given by the student for being missing.
 Staff should follow this procedure for dealing with children who go missing.
-All staff (including teaching staff and support staff, governors, and vetted volunteers where they are likely to be involved in teaching/supervision of pupils) will be made aware of this procedure during their induction and through ongoing training.
+All staff (including teaching staff and support staff, Members of the KPS Advisory Board, and vetted volunteers where they are likely to be involved in teaching/supervision of pupils) will be made aware of this procedure during their induction and through ongoing training.

-The Head of Sixth Form, Head of Senior School or Head of Boarding will lead the Missing Student Process alongside the DSL/DDSL as necessary.
-This may not be the DDSL allocated to that students year group.
-The HOSF, HOSS or HOB will always apply the locally agreed procedure in acting to safeguard any child who is missing from school (created in accordance with section B3 of London Child Protection Procedures: Practice Guidance - Part 6: Children Missing Education and Appendix 8 Safeguarding Children Missing Education Processes for Schools).
+The Head of Sixth Form, Head of Senior School or Head of Boarding will lead the Missing Student Process alongside the DSL/DDSL as necessary and with appropriate oversight of the Headmaster.
+This may not be the DDSL allocated to the missing student's year group.
+The HoSF, HoSS or HoB will always apply the locally agreed procedure in acting to safeguard any child who is missing from school (created in accordance with section B3 of London Child Protection Procedures: Practice Guidance - Part 6: Children Missing Education and Appendix 8 Safeguarding Children Missing Education Processes for Schools).
 The Designated Safeguarding Lead (DSL) (or in his/her absence, a DDSL) should always be informed when a pupil is found to be missing.

-In particular, the matter will be referred to other agencies, including children's social care services and/or the police, in cases where a pupil has gone missing on repeat occasions, or where a single instance of truancy or running away gives rise to concerns of abuse or neglect or other risk of harm, or where there is evidence of a crime.
+In particular, the matter will be referred to other agencies, including children's social care services and/or the police, in cases where a pupil has gone missing on repeated occasions, or where a single instance of truancy or running away gives rise to concerns of abuse or neglect or other risk of harm, or where there is evidence of a crime.